Turkish Naval Academy: Foundation

-The roots of the Naval Academy goes back to 1773, when a naval school under the name of "Naval Engineering at Golden Horn Naval Shipyard" was founded during the reign of Sultan Mustafa III on the command of Grand Vizier and Admiral Cezayirli Gazi Hasan Pasha.
+The roots of the Naval Academy go back to 1773, when a naval school under the name of "Naval Engineering at Golden Horn Naval Shipyard" was founded during the reign of Sultan Mustafa III on the command of Grand Vizier and Admiral Cezayirli Gazi Hasan Pasha.
 François Baron de Tott, a French officer and advisor to the Ottoman military, was appointed for the establishment of a course to provide education on plane geometry and navigation.
-The course, attended also by civilian captains of the merchant marine, was given on board of a galleon anchored at Kasımpaşa in Istanbul and lasted three months.
+The course, attended also by civilian captains of the merchant marine, was given on board a galleon anchored at Kasımpaşa in Istanbul and lasted three months.

 The temporary course turned into a continuous education on land with the establishment of "Naval Mathematical College" in February 1776.
 With growing number of cadets, the college building at the naval shipyard was extended.
 On October 22, 1784, the college, renamed the "Imperial Naval Engineering School" (Mühendishâne-i Bahrî-i Hümâyûn), started its education for three years in the new building.
 From 1795 on, the training was divided into navigation and cartography for officers of the deck, and naval architecture and shipbuilding for naval engineers.